webpack-contrib/copy-webpack-plugin/README.md

 nested-file.txt
 ```

-Technically, this is `**/*` with a predefined context equal to the specified directory.
+Technically, this is equivalent to using `**/*` with a predefined context set to the specified directory

 **webpack.config.js**